szerhusenBC/jwt-spring-security-demo/README.md

 *If you have questions that are not directly related to this project (e.g. common questions to the Spring Framework or Spring Security etc.) please search the web or look at [Stackoverflow](http://www.stackoverflow.com).*

 Sorry for that but I'm very busy right now and don't have much time.

+## Interesting projects

+* [spring-security-pac4j](https://github.com/pac4j/spring-security-pac4j) a Spring Boot integration Java security engine Pac4j (a Java security engine that coveres JWT beside others)

 ##External resources